Informfully/Documentation/docs/source/loading.rst

 load_min_maj
 ------------

-This function manages minority/majority scores based on a protected attribute like gender, ethnicity, or mainstream status.
+This function manages minority/majority scores based on a protected attribute, such as gender, ethnicity, or mainstream status.
 The ``data_type`` parameter can be set to one of these.
 Expected JSON format::